Last Update: February 1, 2025

 What is the best treadmill for incline walking?

-The best treadmill for incline walking (or running) is up for debate, but the NordicTrack X22i and X32i have the largest ranges of any home treadmill.
-The Bowflex Treadmill 22 is the best incline range on a folding treadmill we have seen.
-The Echelon Stride-S Auto-Fold Treadmill has the best incline on a very compact treadmill.
-Yet, there are many other great incline treadmills that may suit your needs better.
-For instance, the Sole F85 has some of the best non-subscription-based training content for an incline treadmill.
-Horizon has the fastest incline adjustments at affordable prices.
+The best treadmill for incline walking (or running) is up for debate, but the NordicTrack X22i and X24 have the largest ranges of any home treadmill.
+The Bowflex Treadmill 22 has the best incline range on a folding treadmill we have seen.
+The Echelon Stride-6s Treadmill has the best incline on a very compact treadmill.

 Read More Treadmill Reviews: